 BOYNE Golf provides the ultimate world-class golf destination with 10 championship caliber courses spanning three resorts.
 Our courses include the works of some of golf's legendary designers, including Robert Trent Jones Sr., Arthur Hills, and Donald Ross and provide an unrivaled golf experience!

-Boyne Highlands Resort is synonymous with golf, with four championship golf courses.
+The Highlands is synonymous with golf, with four championship golf courses.
 From the timeless design of The Heather by Robert Trent Jones, to the history and heritage found playing the Donald Ross Memorial- a composite course of Ross's best designs, the classic layout of The Moor, or the brilliant design and breathtaking views of the Arthur Hills - you'll experience a round of golf the way it was meant to be played across all 72 holes.

 With The Alpine and The Monument, Boyne Mountain Resort boasts two of Michigan's premiere championship golf courses.
 From the scenic cart ride up to the top of Boyne Mountain where your round begins, to their dramatic finishing holes, both The Alpine and The Monument offer an unrivaled experience that won't soon be forgotten.